- Home

 Whilst Finstock Church of England Primary School is a Christian school, we strongly encourage our pupils to regard people of all faiths, races and cultures with respect and tolerance.

-This term's value is Trust
+This term's value is Forgiveness

 Spiritual